mojotech/pioneer/docs/command_line.md

 }
 ```

+## Verbosity
+You can show some extra information about the test run by setting the `--verbose` flag.

 ## Version

 You can display the current version of Pioneer that you are using by passing the optional `--version` or `-v` command line flag.